barretron/fez.github.io/docs.md

 that module is the *main* module (i.e the file which was run with `node fez.js`), Fez will parse command line options and run the builds generated from the rulesets in the module.
 This line should be in every build spec unless you are sure you will never want to run the build spec on its own.
-It is safe (and recommended) to include the line even in build specs which will be used primarily as child specs.
+It i→s safe (and recommended) to include the line even in build specs which will be used primarily as child specs.
 Using child specs will be discussed in more detail below.